-Human Resources > Benefits and Time Off > Time Off > Medical Leaves of Absence leave in 2023.
-General program information is available on the New York State Paid Family
+Human Resources > Benefits and Time Off > Time Off > Medical Leaves of Absence

-New York State's Paid Family Leave (PFL) allows eligible employees to take up to 12 weeks of

-Leave website (https://paidfamilyleave.ny.gov/).
+New York State's Paid Family Leave (PFL) allows eligible employees to take up to 12 weeks of leave.
+General program information is available on the New York State Paid Family Leave website (https://paidfamilyleave.ny.gov/).

 - Full-time faculty members

 - Full-time administrative staff

-- Part-time administrative staff who are scheduled to work 20 hours or more per week
+- Part-time administrative staff

 - Part-time faculty members

+- SENS-UAW Academic Student Workers